 The serotonin test is not generally used as a monitoring tool to evaluate the effectiveness of treatment or to detect recurrence of a carcinoid tumor.
 Chromogranin A and 5-HIAA may be used for this purpose.

 When is it ordered?

-This test is primarily ordered when a person has symptoms suggestive of a carcinoid tumor.
+This test is primarily ordered when you have symptoms suggestive of a carcinoid tumor.